davidhay25/canshare/input/pagecontent/createform.md

+### Creating a form
+This page lists the process for creating and editing a form

 ### FHIR resources

-The following graph shows the resources that represent a completed form on the FHIR server
+The following graph shows an example of the resources that represent a completed form on the FHIR server

 <img style="width:800px; float:none" src="fhir-resources.png"/>